 This means the "sticking points" of the lifts are usually different.
 Once you start to lift heavier weights or think about competing, you may need to change which accessory exercises you use to solve those sticking points.

 Touch-and-Go, Or Reset?

 While many people like to perform these touch-and-go during a workout, I do not.
 I see too many people bouncing the barbell, and with each rep, they get less and less tight and get in a worse and worse position.

 I recommend taking a split second to let the bar settle, make sure you're in a good position, and restart the movement.

 Footwear is very important for deadlifting.
 You're looking for three things:

 - A build that's low to the ground

 I also don't recommend sneakers, running shoes, or other popular cushioned footwear.
-They're probably the worst things you can wear.
+They're probably the worst things a lifter can wear.
 You want something with a hard sole.
-A sneaker sole is very soft, and you'll be losing energy transfer when you deadlift.
+A sneaker sole is very soft, and you'll lose energy transfer when you deadlift.